UniTime/unitime-doc/edit-curriculum.md

 	* Academic area for which the curriculum is set up (each curriculum can only have one academic area)

 * **Major(s)**
+	* In Add Curriculum:
+		* Allows for defining curricula with multiple majors
+			* In this case, curricula from each major are inhereted and can be overridden on a multiple major level (when multiple majors are selected)
+			* Common courses can be similarly defined on a curriculum with no major
+	* In Edit Curriculum:
-	* The major (or more majors) within the selected academic area for which the curriculum is set up
+		* The major (or more majors) within the selected academic area for which the curriculum is or will be set up

 * **Department**
 	* The department whose curriculum managers should be able to edit the curriculum